Aaryan-Nakhat/Attention-Based-Residual-U-Net-for-Brain-MRI-Segmentation/README.md

 ## Network Architecture

 * A series of convolutional layer – batch normalization layer - convolutional layer – batch normalization layer is considered as a conv_block.
-* A conv_block with skip connections is called a res_conv_block.
+* A conv_block with skip connections called a res_conv_block is used.
-* A attention block is also used which basically takes 2 inputs: i) the gating signal which comes from a layer below the current layer in the decoder path and ii) the input from the skip connection path going from the encoder to the decoder(as in traditional U-Net framework).
-After a series of computation followed by concatenation of these inputs, the resultant output from an attention block is a set of pixel-level weights.
+* An attention block is also used which basically takes 2 inputs: i) the gating signal which comes from a layer below the current layer in the decoder path, and ii) the input from the skip connection path going from the encoder to the decoder(as in traditional U-Net framework).
+After a series of computation followed by concatenation of these inputs, the resultant output from an attention block is a set of pixel-wise weights.
-* A series of res_conv_block are used; each followed by maxpooling layers in the encoder path.
+* A series of res_conv_block each followed by maxpooling layers is used in the encoder path.
 * The decoder path consists of a bunch of attention blocks, res_conv_blocks, upsampling and concatenation layers.
 * BinaryFocalLoss is used as the loss function and Adam is used as the optimizer.